chngchn/pdsnd_github/README.md

 In this project, I created a simple Python program that returns brief statistical results from the bikeshare data provided, based on users' input.

 ### Files used
-The files used in this project: bikeshare.py
+Main file used in this project:
+* bikeshare.py

-Data files include:
+Data files used:
-1. chicago.csv
+* chicago.csv
-2. new_york_city.csv
+* new_york_city.csv
-3. washington.csv
+* washington.csv

 ### Credits
 Credits go to Udacity reviewers and mentors who provided guidance in the course.